top of page

 BACKGROUND/DEVELOPMENT

-Emily partnered with her cousin, Rebecka Kazarian Webb, a studied musical theatre director and educator, and together, the two created a roadmap for Emily to bring the story to life through music and lyrics.
+Composer/lyricist/librettist Emily Simonian began writing When Two of Us Meet in 2020.
+In 2022, Simonian partnered with her cousin, Rebecka "Kazarian" Webb, a studied musical theatre director and educator, and together, the two created a roadmap for Emily to bring the story to life through music and lyrics.
 After Emily gathered historical information, Simonian's father, Wayne, recalled secondhand accounts of his grandparents, Avo and Shogho's tumultuous experiences in Armenia and America.

 In early 2023, Emily met orchestrator/arranger Alena Kutumian through an ASMAC (American Society of Music Arrangers and Composers) webinar led by musical theatre giant, Marc Shaiman.
-Kutumian, a graduate of NYU's Steinhardt, signed on and started creating the musical scores.
-Simonian, Kutumian, and Webb are currently preparing to workshop the musical in late 2024.
+Kutumian, a graduate of NYU's Steinhardt, signed on and started orchestrating the musical scores.
+Simonian, Kutumian, and Webb are currently preparing the musical for a New York City concert reading in March 2025.

-The story sparkles like "a new old classic" with a wholesome old world charm, and a fast-moving sung-through plot, brimming with catchy melodic hooks and clever lyrics.
+The story sparkles like a new "old classic" with a wholesome old world charm, brimming with catchy melodic hooks and clever lyrics.

-Using 21st century vernacular and a progressive spirit, Simonian weaves each character's heart-warming story through historical tragedy with grace, and even humor.
+Using contemporary language and music, Simonian weaves each character's heart-warming story through historical tragedy with grace, and even humor.
 Indeed, this is not a story about the Armenian genocide.
 Some might call it a love letter to the Armenian diaspora, and to Emily, it's also "a tribute to memorialize and honor a lost family member: my great-aunt Filor."

 INSPIRED BY A TRUE STORY